 Radio Frequency Identification (RFID) technology collects, uses, stores, and broadcasts data.
-Components of RFID systems include tags, tag readers, computer hardware (such as servers and security gates) and RFID-specific software (such as RFID system administration programs, inventory software, etc.).
+Components of RFID systems include tags, tag readers, computer hardware (such as servers and security gates), and RFID-specific software (such as RFID system-administration programs, inventory software, etc.).

 RFID technology can enable efficient and ergonomic inventory, security, and circulation operations in libraries.
-Like other technologies that enable self-checkout of library materials, RFID can enhance individual privacy by allowing users to checkout materials without relying on library staff.
+Like other technologies that enable self-checkout of library materials, RFID can enhance individual privacy by allowing users to check out materials without relying on library staff.

-Basic Privacy & Confidentiality Principles
+Basic Privacy and Confidentiality Principles

 When selecting and implementing RFID technology, librarians should:

 - Use the RFID selection and procurement process as an opportunity to educate library users about RFID technology and its current and future use in the library and society as a whole.
 A transparent selection process allows a library to publicize its reasons for wanting to implement an RFID system while listening to its users and giving them a larger voice in the public debate over RFID technology.